exis-io/exis-io.github.io/pages/appliance_api/Container.md

 prodbackend/start()

 #### Parameters:
- -- image (string) â name of the image to use
+ - image (string) -- name of the image to use
- -- name (string) â name of the container to create
+ - name (string) -- name of the container to create
- -- environment (dictionary) â optional dictionary containing environment variables to pass to the container [default: {}]
+ - environment (dictionary) -- optional dictionary containing environment variables to pass to the container [default: {}]

 **Return type:** dictionary